vseryakov/alpinejs-app/README.md

 - `app.emit(event, ...args)`

-  Send an event to all listeners at once, one by one
+  Send an event to all listeners at once, one by one.

+  If the event ends with `:*` it means notify all listeners that match the beginning of the given pattern, for example:

+      `app.emit("topic:*",....)` will notify `topic:event1`, `topic:event2`, ...

 ### General utilities